reba84/tennis_img_classification/README.md

 # Readme
 # Tennis Image classification
 ### Galvanize Capstone Project
   Code for building a transfer learning neural network using python's Keras library.
-Weights for the transfer network can be obtained from [This Github](https://gist.github.com/baraldilorenzo/07d7802847aaad0a35d3).
+Weights for the transfer network can be obtained from [VGG16 Github](https://gist.github.com/baraldilorenzo/07d7802847aaad0a35d3).

 ## Table of Contents